Honoré de Balzac: Marriage, romantic relationships, and death

 In 1833, as he revealed in a letter to his sister, Balzac entered into an illicit affair with fellow writer Maria Du Fresnay, who was then aged 24.
 Her marriage to a considerably older man (Charles du Fresnay, Mayor of Sartrouville) had been a failure from the outset.
-In this letter, Balzac also reveals that the young woman had just come to tell him she was pregnant with his child.
-In 1834, 8 months after the event, Maria Du Fresnay's daughter by Balzac, Marie-Caroline Du Fresnay, was born.
+In this letter, Balzac also reveals that the young woman had just come to tell him that she was pregnant with his child.
+In 1834, eight months after the event, Maria Du Fresnay's daughter by Balzac, Marie-Caroline Du Fresnay, was born.
 This revelation from French journalist Roger Pierrot in 1955 confirmed what was already suspected by several historians: the dedicatee of the novel Eugénie Grandet, a certain "Maria", turns out to be Maria Du Fresnay herself.

 Balzac had also long been suspected of being attracted to males as well.
 When the official records of homosexuals once maintained by the Paris police were finally released, his name was found listed.

-In February 1832 Balzac received an intriguing letter from Odessa—with no return address and signed simply "L'Étrangère" ("The Foreigner")—expressing sadness at the cynicism and atheism in La Peau de Chagrin and its negative portrayal of women.
+In February 1832, Balzac received an intriguing letter from Odessa—with no return address and signed simply "L'Étrangère" ("The Foreigner")—expressing sadness at the cynicism and atheism in La Peau de Chagrin and its negative portrayal of women.
 His response was to place a classified advertisement in the Gazette de France, hoping that his anonymous critic would see it.
 Thus began a fifteen-year correspondence between Balzac and "the object of [his] sweetest dreams": Ewelina Hańska.